 There are three kinds of commands: test commands, action commands, and control commands.

 The simplest is an action command.
 An action command is an identifier followed by zero or more arguments, terminated by a semicolon.
 Action commands do not take tests or blocks as arguments.
-A control command is similar, but it takes a test as an argument, and ends with a block instead of a semicolon.
+The actions referenced in this document are: